 37-51-325.
 Professional liability insurance required -- errors and omissions insurance coverage -- policy requirements.
-(1) A real estate broker or salesperson licensed under this chapter must maintain continuous professional liability insurance coverage that meets the requirements of this section during the period of licensure.
+(1) A real estate broker or salesperson with an active real estate license under this chapter must maintain continuous professional liability insurance coverage that meets the requirements of this section during the period of licensure.
 The insurance must cover the broker or salesperson for activities contemplated under Title 37, chapter 51, part 3, including errors and omissions by the real estate broker or salesperson.

-(2) A real estate broker or salesperson licensed under this chapter must be covered by professional liability insurance through a policy:
+(2) A real estate broker or salesperson with an active real estate license under this chapter must be covered by professional liability insurance through a policy:

 (a) issued to real estate broker or salesperson licensees provided on a group policy basis that is approved by the board;

 (b) obtained by real estate broker or salesperson licensees independently; or

 (c) issued to the firm with which a real estate broker or salesperson license is affiliated.

 (3) All policies issued under this chapter must:

 (a) be issued by an insurer licensed under Title 33 to provide professional liability insurance;

 (b) offer prior acts coverage to an insured who maintains continuous past insurance coverage;

 (c) provide an automatic 60-day extended reporting period to report a claim if the policy is cancelled or not renewed for any reason other than nonpayment of premium or a deductible; and